mushon/nibal/en.md

 [](map/#31.52947,34.47929,18.15,38.4,0.0/+pois.csv(poi,id=home),+pois.csv#2(poi,id=alaa-home),~labels_he,+labels_en)

 We heard a huge explosion and screams outside.
 People were running.
 They told us the Israeli army had ordered everyone to evacuate the area within 15 minutes.
-We ran outside terrified, almost empty-handed.
+We ran outside terrified, carrying almost nothing.
 I left behind our papers, clothes, everything.
 But we got out in time.

 {.testimony typewriter}